Sonny Sandoval: Other work

 Before the formation of P.O.D., Sandoval was a member of a rap/hip-hop group in high school called Unlicensed Product.

 Sandoval appeared in Project 86's self-titled album in the song "Six Sirens".
 In 2004, he contributed to two tracks on Anastacia's self titled album, "Seasons Change" and "I Do".
 He has been named number 63 in Hit Paraders Top 100 Metal Vocalists of All Time in 2006.

 Sandoval published autobiography Son of Southtown on February 25, 2025.
+Later that year, on December 11th, 2025, he debuted his first solo album, titled Sonny Dread.

 Legacy

 In 2023, the City of San Diego declared June 23 to be "Sonny Sandoval Day," meant to honor the vocalist.

 Personal life

-Family

 He and his wife Shannon married in 1996, and have two daughters and a son.
 He resides in San Diego.

-Appearance

 For most of P.O.D.'s career, Sandoval was well known for his dreadlocks (which, by the release of the video for "Going in Blind", reached his waist).
 At the time of the release of P.O.D.'s seventh studio album, When Angels & Serpents Dance, he cut them off, but has since regrown them.